ccaique-lima/lanyon/2about.md

 <br/>
 <br/>

 Caique Lima is an electronics engineer graduated from [UNISAL](https://unisal.br) in 2019.
 Currently, is a M.Eng.
-Student in Electrical Engineering at the Department of Electrical Engineering from [UFSCar](https://www.ufscar.br), funded by [CAPES](https://www.gov.br/capes/pt-br).
+Student in Electrical Engineering at the Department of Electrical Engineering from [UFSCar](https://www.ufscar.br).

-Since 2017 he has been working with scientific research and teaching, funded by UNISAL.
+Since 2017 he has been working with scientific research and teaching, funded by UNISAL and [CAPES](https://www.gov.br/capes/pt-br).

 In his master's research, he worked with PPG signals, motion artifact removal, machine learning, signal processing and wearables.